Neat-Lang/neat/README.md

 # License

+Special case first:

+- `std.sha256` is excluded from the following section, being licensed BSD-3-Clause.
+Thank you Olivier Gay and Con Kolivas.
+Any copyright claims arising from my port are likewise BSD-3-Clause.

+---

 cx is licensed under the [GPLv3](./LICENSE).

 At this time, I strongly recommend only using cx for private (non-distributed) or GPL projects.